EPA STANDARD: EVERYTHING YOU NEED TO KNOW

 How much g/h does my appliance emit?

 If you already own a wood-burning appliance and wish to verify the number of g/h it emits, refer to your appliance’s certification label.
 It is located at the back of the appliance in the case of a freestanding stove, or on the side of the appliance behind the unit’s faceplate in the case of an insert.
 If the appliance’s emissions do not appear on the unit’s certification label (as it is often the case), you can also look at the owner's manual (available in the Manuals directory) or directly in the product page of our website if it is a recent appliance.

 Our engineering team is working hard to offer you high-performance products that are also environmentally friendly.
 All Osburn appliances are:

 - Tested with cordwood.
 Since the daily use of wood burning appliances is done with this type of fuel, it is the most representative test method of the actual performance of the appliances.
 Incidentally, the EPA recommends that manufacturers use this type of fuel to perform certification tests.

 - Non-catalytic.
 Unlike catalytic appliances, non-catalytic stoves, inserts and fireplaces require much less frequent and expensive maintenance.
 Reducing emissions of non-catalytic appliances requires a more efficient combustion, not the addition of a catalyst.

-- Independently tested by an accredited laboratory under New Source Performance Standards (NSPS).
+- Independently tested by an accredited laboratory under EPA - New Source Performance Standards (NSPS), and/or CSAB415.1-10.
 You are therefore assured that the results obtained are credible, verifiable and repeatable.